extism/docs/docs/questions.md

 ### **Can I run a Plugin in a Plugin?**

 Sure… Check out this [little experiment](https://github.com/extism/plugpluginin).
-The bigger question is why do you want to do this?!
-Drop into Discord and tell us more :)
+We would like to know your goals which require this, though.
+Drop into [Discord](https://extism.org/discord) and tell us more :)

 ### What’s up with the Extism logo?